zombieite/zombio/README.md

 sudo cpan install DBD::SQLite
 ```

-Then, to run it (replace "yourusername" below):
+Then, to run it (replace "$USER" below with your username):

 ```
-export PATH=$PATH:/Users/yourusername/zombio-master/App-MediaDiscovery-0.01/bin/
+export PATH=$PATH:/Users/$USER/zombio-master/App-MediaDiscovery-0.01/bin/

 zombio_play
 ```